simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 ### `_append_concat_expression` method docstring

-Append concat method expression.<hr>
+Append the `concat` method expression.<hr>

 **[Parameters]**

 - `concatenated`: Array
   - Concatenated array value.
-- `other_arr`: list or tuple or Array
+- `other_arr`: Array or list or tuple
-  - Other array-like value to concatenate.
+  - The other array-like value to concatenate.

 ### `_append_constructor_expression` method docstring